vmtk/SlicerExtension-VMTK/Docs/BranchClipper.md

 ![Branch clipper](BranchClipper_0.png)

+### Notes

+The quality of a segmented lumen is important.
+It must not contain holes.

 ### Acknowledgement

 This work is written by Saleem Edah-Tally (Surgeon) (Hobbyist developer) and integrated in SlicerVMTK by Andras Lasso (PerkLab).